-How old is your oldest memory?
+How old were you in your oldest memory?

 that1weirdgrrrl